SBhujangari/Fledgling/README.md

 **Making task inference cheaper and more reliable**

 Drop-in observability and fine-tuning tools for AI agents.
-Instrument your Mastra agents with 10 lines of code, get full trace visibility, and optionally fine-tune local SLMs to replace expensive LLMs.
+Instrument your agents with 10 lines of code (soon a click of a button), get full trace visibility, and fine-tune local SLMs to replace expensive LLMs.

 > **⚠️ Note:** The TypeScript frontend/backend and Python fine-tuning pipeline are **not yet fully integrated**.
 They can be run independently but don't communicate automatically.
 Integration is in progress.